aravaca/realtime-train-protection-system/README.md

-# JR TASC Simulator — Advanced TASC-based Precision Stop Simulator for JR Series EMUs
+# JR TASC Simulator — Advanced Precision Stop Simulation Framework for JR Series EMUs

-**A simulator for JR East/West EMU series trains based on real or virtual TASC systems for precision stop training.**
+**Abstract**

-This full-stack project models **JR series EMUs** for training purposes.
+This project presents an advanced simulation framework for **Train Automatic Stop Control (TASC) systems**, designed to replicate and evaluate the braking and precision stop performance of JR East and JR West Electric Multiple Units (EMUs).
+The simulator integrates a real-time control and visualization environment, combining a FastAPI-based backend with HTML/CSS/JavaScript front-end modules for dynamic rendering of distance–velocity trajectories and automatic brake navigation.

-Frontend (HTML/CSS/JS) + Backend (FastAPI WebSocket) integration provides **brake navigation canvas** (distance-speed curves) and **TASC (Train Automatic Stop Controller)** for **real-time braking practice** and **feedback/score evaluation**.
+By emulating authentic TASC logic, the system enables precise stop-point training, adaptive feedback analysis, and quantitative scoring for operator performance assessment.
+The platform serves as both a training and research tool, bridging theoretical control algorithms with real-world railway operations.

-I plan to extend my project by adding a visualization of other modern train protection systems as well such as ATC, ATP and ATS.
+Future development aims to extend the simulation scope to encompass modern train protection and supervision systems, including Automatic Train Control (ATC), Automatic Train Protection (ATP), and Automatic Train Stop (ATS).
+This expansion will establish a comprehensive framework for comparative studies on safety-critical railway automation and human-in-the-loop control dynamics.

 ---